AbinashBishoyi/zegoggl.es/_posts/2010-12-14-link-analysis-of-imdb-movie-connections.markdown

 One of the properties of PageRank is that important nodes distribute their importance to all nodes they link to.
-Now, if a very significant node (let's say [Star Wars][]) only links to a few other nodes, these nodes will be considered important as well.
+Now, if a very significant node (let's say [Star Wars][]) links to a few other nodes, these nodes will be considered important as well.
 So in order to understand these rankings better we need to look at the links between nodes.

-So I created a few graphs with the top N films and all the connections in between them, filtering out unconnected nodes.
+I created a few graphs with the top N films and all the connections in between them, filtering out unconnected nodes.
 In the graph on the side, I was curious about the film on the left, [21-87][].
 I had never heard of it, but it is obviously ranked highly because Star Wars and [THX 1138][] refer to it.
-These films were both directed by George Lucas (THX 1138 was his first film), so there had to be be some sort of connection.
+Both these films were directed by George Lucas (THX 1138 was his first film), so there had to be be some sort of connection.

 <a href="http://www.imdb.com/title/tt0222664/movieconnections">